ioxiocom/openapi-to-fastapi/README.md

 This package also provides a CLI entrypoint to validate OpenAPI specs.
 It's especially useful when you need to define you own set of rules for validation.

-Imagine your API specs are stored in the separate repository and maintained by another team.
+Imagine your API specs are stored in a separate repository and maintained by another team.
 You also expect that all OpenAPI specs have only one endpoint defined (some internal agreement).

 Now you can set up a CI check and validate them on every push.